 Crowning a tooth is an effective way to restore its shape, appearance and function following a break or restorative treatment.
 A hollow, artificial tooth is used to encase the natural tooth above the gum line.
 Once it’s cemented in place, the crown reinforces the tooth and protects it from further damage and decay.
 A crown can also be used to cover a misshapen or discoloured tooth.

 This dental fixture can be used to replace one or more missing teeth.
 Typically, a bridge is composed of one or more artificial teeth fused between two crowns.
-If the gap in your mouth isn’t flanked by enough healthy teeth, crowns can be anchored to dental implants instead.
+If enough healthy teeth don’t flank the gap in your mouth, crowns can be anchored to dental implants instead.
 Once the crowns are secured, this tooth-coloured fixture is permanent and imperceptible.